grafana/explore-traces/docs/sources/_index.md

 #### Group by attributes

-Using the Group by filter, you can group the selected metric by different attributes.
+Using the **Group by** filter, you can group the selected metric by different attributes.
 For example, if you have selected **Errors** as a metric type and then choose the `service.name` attribute, then the displayed results show the number of errors sorted by the `service.name` with the most matches.

 The app defaults to `service.name` and displays other commonly used resource level attributes such as `cluster`, `environment`, and `namespace`.
-However, in the drop-down, you can choose any resource level attribute to group by.
+However, in the drop-down list, you can choose any resource level attribute to group by.

 You can use **Other** attributes to select a different attribute.